 The SMB develops and submits for approval to the Board of Directors the strategies of the Group.
 Further, the SMB supervises the business.
-In these functions, the SMB, inter alia, reviews the accounts of Automation Components and the consolidated accounts of the Group, manages budget deviations and takes the necessary corrective actions.
+In these functions, the SMB, inter alia, reviews the accounts of Automation Components and the consolidated accounts of the Group, manages budget deviations and takes any necessary corrective actions.

 The SMB develops and discusses strategic opportunities, coordination requirements and common services.
 The SMB further develops and discusses policies, procedures and regulations and drives special projects.
 It develops and discusses sales and procurement synergies and develops marketing, finance, personnel and IT policies.

-In the financial year 2013/14, the SMB consisted of Valeria Gavazzi (Chairman), Daniel Hirschi, Stefano Premoli Trovati, the CEO of Automation Components (Vittorio Rossi) and the CFO (Anthony M. Goldstein).
+In the financial year 2015/16, the SMB consisted of Valeria Gavazzi (Chairman), Daniel Hirschi, Stefano Premoli Trovati, the CEO of Automation Components (Vittorio Rossi) and the CFO (Anthony M. Goldstein).
 The CFO of Automation Components attended the meetings.
-The SMB meets once per month.
-In the reporting period, the SMB met eleven times.
+The SMB meets as often as business requires.
+In the reporting period, the SMB met eight times.

-Members of the committees of the Board of Directors and members of the Board of Directors being members of the SMB
+Members of the Committees of the Board of Directors and members of the Board of Directors being members of the SMB